Last Updated: July 6, 2026

 Use the same Acquire Team.mpp file used in the previous exercise for this one.

 The next step is to evaluate resource workloads.
-Insert the Peak field in a resource sheet view, and you can see that at some point in time (this could be during a 15 minute period) one of the resources is double-booked, and two resources are triple booked.
-All of the resources are highlighted in red, indicating the resources are overallocated.
+Insert the Peak field in a resource sheet view, and you can see that at some point in time (this could be during a 15-minute period), one resource is double-booked and two resources are triple-booked.
+All resources are highlighted in red, indicating they are overallocated.
 The indicators column also displays the overallocation indicator.

-There is no other information related to workloads in the Resource Sheet view.
+There is no additional information about workloads in the Resource Sheet view.
 A closer look at resource over allocations must be observed and untangled in different views like the Resource Graph or Resource Usage views.

 Apply the Gantt Chart view.
 The Gantt Chart view identifies which tasks are associated with over allocations, and the dates of these tasks tell us where to look.